quadratichq/quadratic/PLAYBOOK.md

    1. Click the appropriate environment (`*-development` for `qa`, `*-production` for `prod`)
    1. Edit the values in the `environmentVariables:` section on the `Environment definition` text area
    1. Click on the `Save` button

+## SSH into a Preview Branch
+1. Locate the PR number in Github
+1. Log into the `Quadratic Development` AWS account (`us-west-2`)
+1. Navigate to the `EC2` service
+1. Click on the `Instances` link in the left-hand sidebar or in the middle `Resources` section
+1. Type in the PR number in the search interface
+1. Click on the `Instance ID` link for the matching instance
+1. Click on the `Connect` button in the upper right corner
+1. Make sure the `Connect using a Public IP` option is selected and hit the orange `Connect` button
+1. Wait a few momemnts for the SSH UI to load
+1. Enter `docker ps` to see the running docker containers
+1. There will be a container for every service, note the `CONTAINER ID` for each
+1. Commands:
+  1. View all logs: docker logs `CONTAINER ID`
+  1. View live logs: docker logs -f `CONTAINER ID`
+  1. View live tail logs: docker logs -f --tail 100 `CONTAINER ID`
+  1. Enter into the container: docker exec -it `CONTAINER ID` bash